-We finally made it to Croatia a whole 24 hours later than we’d previously expected, due to a ginormous thunderstorm that had been rumbling all over Europe, and when our plane glided down over the bright Mediterranean Sea and touched down at long last at Split airport, I heard my pal Rachel sitting in the row behind me give out a ‘Yessss!!!’ in pure victorious relief that we’d actually reached our destination.
+We finally made it to Croatia a whole 24 hours later than we’d previously expected, due to a ginormous thunderstorm that had been rumbling all over Europe.
+So when our plane glided down over the bright Mediterranean Sea and touched down at long last at Split airport, I heard my pal Rachel sitting in the row behind me give out a ‘Yessss!!!’ in pure victorious relief that we’d actually reached our destination.
 It had been a very strange twenty-four hours, I’ll tell you that for free.
 Although this rumbly old storm had thwarted our plans to visit Dubrovnik, it did mean that we’d be spending a couple of extra days in the ancient Croatian seaside city of Split, which actually turned out to be a jolly good time all around.

-A port city cradling the Adriatic Sea, ownership of this beautiful place has changed hands many a time throughout history, from Greeks and Romans, to Byzantine and Venetian, and evidence of all these so called ‘owners’ can be seen in the city’s architecture, basically everywhere you look.
-Eventually Croatia became part of socialist Yugoslavia, and you can catch a glimpse of those socialist times in the gigantic concrete housing blocks as you leave the city.
+Split is a port city cradling the Adriatic Sea, and ownership of this beautiful place has changed hands many a time throughout history.
+From Greeks and Romans, to Byzantine and Venetian, and evidence of all these so called ‘owners’ can be seen in the city’s architecture, basically everywhere you look.
+Eventually Croatia became part of socialist Yugoslavia, and you can get a sense of those socialist times in the gigantic concrete housing blocks as you leave the city.
 It all seems pretty mental to me, you guys, however after the Croatian War of Independence was over in 1995, tourism steadily became kind of a big deal for this part of the world.